glidenote/pori/README.md

 # Pori

-A command line toos for Bitbucket to create private repository.(only git)
+A command line toos for Bitbucket to create, delete private repository.(only git)

 ## Installation